Lijiang: Minority ethnic culture

-The Naxi people have their own language.
 The Naxi language belongs to the Tibetan-Burmese language branch of the Sino-Tibetan language family.
-It is roughly divided into two dialects by the Jinsha River.
-The dialects cannot talk to each other.
-The standard language of Naxi language is based on the dialect of the western dialect of Naxi language, and the voice of Dayan Town of Lijiang City is the standard sound.
-In the long history of the Naxi people, there have been Dongbawen and Gobawen characters.
-"Dongbawen" is a hieroglyph created by the Naxi people more than a thousand years ago (before the Tang dynasty).
+It is roughly divided into two dialects by the Jinsha River, which have diverged to the point of mutual unintelligibility.
+The standard language of the Naxi language is based on the western dialect of Naxi language, and the voice of Dayan Town of Lijiang City is the standard sound.
+In the long history of the Naxi people, there have been Dongbawen and Gobawen characters, "Dongbawen" being a hieroglyph created by the Naxi people before the Tang Dynasty.
 It consists of pictographic symbols, phonetic symbols and additional symbols.
-It is the only living hieroglyph in the world that is still circulating in the folk.
+It is the only living hieroglyph script in the world.
 The Naxi people generally live in dam areas, river valleys and half-mountain areas.
 The private housing in the dam area is mostly a tiled house with civil structures.
 The pattern is mostly "three rooms and one wall", and the mountainous areas are mostly low wooden raft houses, which are covered with wooden boards.
 The Naxi people love singing and dancing, and there are often mass songs and dances in production labor and national festivals.
 The "Three Festivals" at the beginning of the lunar calendar in early February is the most traditional festival of the people of Lijiang Naxi.